Universally Robust Quantum Control: Additional numerical results

 The URC functionals $J_{\mathrm{U}}^{(\eta)}=||\tilde{M_0}^{(\eta)}||^2/d$ differ in the case of seeking robustness to just 1-body operators (1B) or just 2-body operators (2B):

-where $\mathbb{P}$ denotes the projector onto $k-$body operators.
-Fig. \ref{fig:SM_statecontrol} shows the fidelity as a function of perturbation strength $\lambda$ for every solution in the presence of three different perturbations; in other words we calculate the state fidelity achieved by the dynamics $H_0(t)+\lambda V_x$ where $x=a,b,c$ labels the different panels in the figure: (a) $V_a=V=S_x$, (b) $V_b=S_z$, (c) $V_c=S_x^2$ (these are the same choices used for the two-qubit case of Fig. \ref{fig:figure2}).
+where $\mathbb{P}_k$ denotes the projector onto $k-$body operators.
+Fig. \ref{fig:SM_statecontrol} shows the fidelity as a function of perturbation strength $\lambda$ for every solution in the presence of three different perturbations; in other words we calculate the state fidelity achieved by the dynamics of $H_0(t)+\lambda V$ where the different panels correspond to (a) $V=S_x$, (b) $V=S_z$, (c) $V=S_x^2$ (these are the same choices used for the two-qubit case of Fig. \ref{fig:figure2}).
 The results show that every optimization delivers the expected results: the usual robust control is only insensitive to the predefined choice of $V$, but remains sensitive to other perturbations.
 On the other hand, the URC waveforms designed to be insensitive to all single-body perturbations (1B) shows robustness in both cases (a) and (b).
-Likewise, the URC waveforms 2B are only robust to the case where the noise is on a two-body operator (c).
+Likewise, the URC waveforms for $\eta=\text{2B}$ are only robust to the case where the noise is on a two-body operator as in (c).